 Foot Biomechanics & Gait Analysis

-Foot biomechanics and gait analysis explained.
 You wouldn't build a house without getting the foundations right and it is the same with foot biomechanics and sports injuries.
-If your foot biomechanics are not right, this can lead to many other injuries.
-Not just of the foot, but lower leg, knee, hip and back.
-We explain over supination, what is overpronation?
-What is 'flat feet' and how they increase the risk of injury.
+If your foot biomechanics are not right, this can lead to many other injuries including lower leg, knee, hip and back.
+We explain over supination, overpronation, flat feet, gait analysis and more.

 Gait is the way in which we move our whole body from one point to another.
 Most often, this is done by walking, although we may also run, skip, hop etc. Gait analysis is a method used to assess the way we walk or run to highlight biomechanical abnormalities.